Human Subjects Research Review Committee (HSRR-C)

 BAC’s HSRR-C provides the following services:

-2. Create, implement, and monitor campus-wide programs educating potential researchers regarding ethical research practices and how to avoid violation of human subject rights; generate a clear definition of what constitutes an appropriate submission for “research” at the College level; clarify and expedite the process for submitting a proposal to the review panel and HRHS IRB.
+2. Create, implement, and monitor campus-wide programs educating potential researchers regarding ethical research practices and how to avoid violation of human subject rights; generate a clear definition of what constitutes an appropriate submission for “research” at the College level; clarify and expedite the process for submitting a proposal to the review panel and an external IRB.

 3. Provide consultation and guidance without oversight, for faculty who intend to conduct classroom activities that consist of elements of research but do not meet the definition of research created by the panel.